-This week, we’re talking to Lula Balmond-Nightingale, who not only works here in the Purepotions office but is actually the reason it all began!
+This week, we’re talking to Lula Balmond-Nightingale, who not only works here in the Balmonds office but is actually the reason it all began!

-When Lula was a little baby suffering from severe eczema, her mum Natalie invented the balm that would become Skin Salvation Intensive Moisturising Ointment.
-This launched Purepotions into the world and brought relief in the form of effective, natural, non-steroidal emollients to thousands of other eczema-sufferers across the world.
+When Lula was a little baby suffering from severe eczema, her mum Natalie invented the balm that would become Skin Salvation.
+This launched Balmonds (then called Purepotions) into the world and brought relief in the form of effective, natural, non-steroidal emollients to thousands of other eczema-sufferers across the world.

 Like all those prone to eczema, Lula is never completely free from the condition and still has to find ways to manage and look after her skin.
 And because the summer brings its own particular challenges to those plagued by itchy, sore skin, we talked to Lula about how hard it can be to manage a skin condition that is aggravated by the heat, at the same time as being surrounded by skimpy clothes, tanned bodies and other people enjoying the sunshine.